emb-riscv/specs-markdown/introduction.md

 in software, it should not be done in hardware."

-The microcontroller profile reconsidered the implementation of some core features (like stack handling), and pushed then back to hardware, where they belong.
+The microcontroller profile reconsidered the implementation of some core features (like stack handling), and pushed them back to hardware, where they belong.

 Some of the benefits are: